Swechha-prob-sol/Aarika/README.md

 ## Getting Started

-Follow the instructions to get started with StyleHub.
+Follow the instructions to get started with Aarika.